 - Discuss the geography of Ciudad Mante & author’s note with materials from the teacher’s guide

-- Read & discussed the chapter as a class.
+- Read & discuss the chapter as a class.

-- Compared our school to both a private school and public school in Mexico using the pictures & school schedules in the teacher’s guide.
+- Compare our school to both a private school and public school in Mexico using the pictures & school schedules in the teacher’s guide.

 - The next day reviewed the chapter by completing a cloze activity of the chapter using target vocab.